andrea-dm/Coursera_Capstone/REPORT.md

 It is then important to know which is the optimal neighborhood in Rome where to find/open a luxury restaurant to invest in.

-The problem we are going to tackle is the following:
+Hence, we are going to tackle the following problem:

 > _where to open a new luxury restaurant in Rome?_